TonyRedGraveDMC/KPI_IASA_66/src/main/resources/apache-tomcat-8.5.35/README.md

 Apache Tomcat software powers numerous large-scale, mission-critical web applications across a diverse range of industries and organizations.
-Some of these user and their stories are listed on the [PoweredBy wiki page](https://wiki.apache.org/tomcat/PoweredBy).
+Some of these customer and their stories are listed on the [PoweredBy wiki page](https://wiki.apache.org/tomcat/PoweredBy).

 Apache Tomcat, Tomcat, Apache, the Apache feather, and the Apache Tomcat